Skip to content

 tidesdb_open(&config, &db);

-See How does TidesDB work? for details on thread pool architecture and tuning.
+See How does TidesDB work? for details on thread pool architecture and work distribution.